qunitjs/qunitjs.com/cli.md

 Options:
   -V, --version          output the version number
-  -f, --filter <filter>  filter which tests run
-  -r, --reporter [name]  specify the reporter to use --require <module>     specify a module or script to include before running any tests --seed [value]         specify a seed to re-order your tests
+  -f, --filter <filter>  run only matching module or test names -m, --module <name>    run only the specified module -r, --reporter [name]  specify the reporter to use --require <module>     specify a module or script to include before running any tests --seed [value]         specify a seed to re-order your tests